 A subsidiary of Belden Holding & Acquisition Company, Inc., Redland Brick has six brick manufacturing plants, including two in Maryland (Cushwa and Rocky Ridge) and one each in Pennsylvania (Harmar), Connecticut (KF), and Virginia (Lawrenceville).
-Redland Brick produces a wide range of brick products, including handmade, moulded, and extruded styles.
-Redland Brick's two moulded brick plants, located in Maryland, "have established themselves as the premier moulded brick producers in the United States."
-In 2001 Redland Brick commissioned Harmar, located in suburban Pittsburgh, Pennsylvania.
-This plant offers "a variety of products including fireclay, red shale, and sand coated bricks" and is completely automated.
-Located in South Windsor, Connecticut, is Redland's KF plant.
-According to the company's website, this plant "is a modern extruded plant that supplies quality brick products for New England and the Mid-Atlantic markets."
-Redland also owns the two plants of Lawrenceville Brick in Lawrenceville, Virginia.
-Redland Brick has the unique ability to limit waste resulting from manufacturing.
-If at any time during the brick making process a brick is deemed flawed, it can be cycled back through to the beginning of the brickmaking process.
+Redland Brick produces a wide range of brick products, including handmade, moulded, and extruded styles.102 Redland Brick's two moulded brick plants, located in Maryland, "have established themselves as the premier moulded brick producers in the United States."103 In 2001 Redland Brick commissioned Harmar, located in suburban Pittsburgh, Pennsylvania.
+This plant offers "a variety of products including fireclay, red shale, and sand coated bricks" and is completely automated.104 Located in South Windsor, Connecticut, is Redland's KF plant.
+According to the company's website, this plant "is a modern extruded plant that supplies quality brick products for New England and the Mid-Atlantic markets."105 Redland Brick has the unique ability to limit waste resulting from manufacturing.
+If at any time during the brick making process.